-No. Because of a change in federal regulations, as of January 1, 2009 hardship withdrawals are not available from contributions invested with the University of Wisconsin TSA 403(b) Program.
+No. Because of a change in federal regulations, as of January 1, 2009 hardship withdrawals are not available from contributions invested with the UW TSA 403(b) Program.

-Loan services are available from all UW TSA 403(b) investment companies.
+Loan services are available from all UW TSA 403(b) providers.

-Contact your TSA company to initiate a loan.
-Each company has its own loan procedure.
-Only two outstanding loans are permitted at any time, even if you have accounts with more than two investment companies.
+Contact your TSA provider to initiate a loan.
+Each provider has its own loan procedure.
+Only two outstanding loans are permitted at any time, even if you have accounts with more than two providers.